o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ## Test-Driven Development (TDD)

 Test-Driven Development is a software writing workflow which prompts engineers to iteratively develop code.
-The Red-Green-Refactor process can carve up questions such as "what should I build next?".
-This helps avoid becoming lost in the ambiguity of software design.
+The Red-Green-Refactor process can carve up questions such as "what should I build next?" into actionable tasks.
+This helps avoid getting lost in the ambiguity of software design.
 TDD also has an extra benefit of leaving behind tests targeting critical requirements.
 Repeating these three steps can help design new functionality:

 1. Red: Write a new failing (unit) test for new functionality.
    * What does success look like?